Things to Do at Independence Palace

 Suggested Duration

-2-3 hours for a comprehensive visit including all floors and exhibitions
+2-3 hours for a comprehensive visit including all floors and grounds

 Getting There

-Independence Palace is located in District 1, at the intersection of Nam Ky Khoi Nghia and Nguyen Du streets.
-It's easily accessible by taxi, motorbike taxi (xe om), or bus routes 03, 06, 07, 109, or 141.
-The palace is within walking distance from major hotels in District 1 and is about 15 minutes by taxi from Ben Thanh Market.
+Independence Palace is centrally located in District 1 at 135 Nam Ky Khoi Nghia Street.
+It's easily accessible by taxi, motorbike taxi (xe om), or on foot from most central hotels.
+The palace is within walking distance of major attractions like Notre Dame Cathedral and Central Post Office.
+Public buses 36, 52, and 93 stop nearby.
 For those using ride-hailing apps like Grab, simply search for 'Dinh Độc Lập' or 'Independence Palace'.
-The landmark is well-signposted and recognizable by its distinctive modernist architecture and surrounding gardens.
+The landmark's central location makes it an ideal starting or ending point for exploring Ho Chi Minh City's historic District 1.

 Things to Do Nearby